About this site

 I'm driving the car.
 Pain is in the backseat.

-Listen to my story in this interview,
+Listen to my story in this interview and learn more about my pain training and advocacy work.

-When I first experienced symptoms I had a tough time adjusting to them.
-I let them control me, instead of me controlling them.
+When I first experienced symptoms, I had a tough time adjusting to them.
+I let them control me instead of me controlling them.
 They affected my life, my family, my friends, my job, and my activities.
 No different than others facing the same challenges.

-I was doing better after the Mayo PRC program self-managing the pain until a fall in 2013 brought an onslaught of new symptoms including a 24/7 headache, neuropathy in my extremities, random widespread pain, and a whistle in my ear that made my original nerve pain worse.
-It seemed like all the tools I learned at the PRC couldn’t help me and I jumped back on the pain merry-go-round doctor shopping for causes and cures for the new symptoms – letting the pain control me, instead of me controlling it.
+I was doing better after the Mayo PRC program, self-managing the pain until a fall in 2013 brought an onslaught of new symptoms, including a 24/7 headache, neuropathy in my extremities, random widespread pain, and a whistle in my ear that made my original nerve pain worse.
+It seemed like all the tools I learned at the PRC couldn’t help me, and I jumped back on the pain merry-go-round doctor shopping for causes and cures for the new symptoms – letting the pain control me instead of me controlling it.

-After numerous failed medical attempts to stop the pain or even just manage it, I gave up hope –questioning what life was going to be like with the pain and if I wanted to live it.
+After numerous failed medical attempts to stop the pain or even just manage it, I gave up hope – questioning what life was going to be like with the pain and if I wanted to live it.

 Through pain rehabilitation, I’ve been able to stop the use of all medicines for the pain, including opioids, benzodiazepines, anticonvulsants, muscle relaxers, amphetamines, beta-blockers, antidepressants, and over-the-counter analgesics as well as other passive interventions like supplements and injections.